Want to Learn More About Volunteering with Cornerstones?

 Court-related volunteers must keep a record of their hours using an official Cornerstones volunteer log provided.
 Individuals who break volunteer protocol and/or are found tampering with their hours will be removed from service and no documentation of service will be provided.

-Please contact Saira Sufi, Manager, Volunteer and Community Engagement at 571-323-1429 or Saira.Sufi@cornerstonesva.org for more information.
+Please contact Saira Sufi, Director, Volunteer and Community Engagement at 571-323-1429 or Saira.Sufi@cornerstonesva.org for more information.